Professional Reviews

 A VPN can help protect you in a lot of ways, but it won’t block ads by default.
 Only VPNs with ad blockers will actually stop those pesky ads from appearing on your screen, block trackers, and prevent you from visiting possibly dangerous websites.
 When you get a VPN that comes with an ad blocker, you also get all of the great VPN security features like 256-bit AES encryption, a kill switch, and a no-logs policy.

 I think the best VPN with an ad blocker is Private Internet Access.
-Its ad blocker (MACE) stops ads from appearing on sites and shields you from trackers and malicious sites — plus, the VPN is also very secure, really fast, and very good for streaming and torrenting.
+Its ad blocker stops ads from appearing on sites and shields you from trackers and malicious sites — plus, the VPN is also very secure, really fast, and very good for streaming and torrenting.

-Best VPNs With Ad Blockers in 2023 — Final Score:
+Best VPNs With Ad Blockers in 2024 — Final Score:

-Rank
+Our Rank

-Overall Score
+Our Score

 Best Deal